-Candida can also increase the chances of a fertilized egg attaching itself to the inside of a fallopian tube, and not in the uterus where it should attach.
-(17) This can be dangerous to the health of the mother as it can lead to internal bleeding.
+Candida can also increase the chances of a fertilized egg attaching itself to the inside of a fallopian tube, and not in the uterus where it should be.
+This can be dangerous to the health of the mother as it can lead to internal bleeding.
+(17)

-Sperm seemed to be drawn to the Candida and attached themselves to it.
-The Candida grew a film around it.
-This growth released chemicals into the area that attracted the sperm even more.
+Sperm are drawn to the Candida and attach themselves to it.
+The Candida grow a film around them.
+This growth releases chemicals into the area that attract the sperm even more.

-Candida had a significant impact on the sperm’s ability to move, slowing it down.
-It also harmed the sperm’s mitochondria and caused their DNA to fragment.
-They also had less capability of actually being able to fertilize an egg.
+Candida has a significant effect on the sperm’s ability to move, slowing them down.
+It also harms the sperm’s mitochondria and causes their DNA to fragment.
+They also are less capable of fertilizing an egg.
 (18)

 Can Candida Or Birth Control Contribute To Depression?

 Candida is an opportunistic fungus.
 It may start in one area, but it will spread as far as it can, and it produces toxins as it multiplies.
-These toxins may have originated in the reproductive organs but can affect the whole body.
+These toxins may originate in the reproductive organs, but they can affect the whole body.

-Birth control can also have an impact on neurotransmitters.
+Birth control can also affect neurotransmitters.
 The specific neurotransmitter it seems to effect is serotonin.
 Serotonin is known as “the happy transmitter.”
-It is linked to feelings of wellbeing and good mood.
+It is linked to feelings of well being and good mood.
 Its functions go beyond helping us feel “happy.”
 It is also involved with sleep regulation, digestion, and memory.

 Birth control also appears to have an impact on brain tissue.